EmreDzh/NexusGames/README.md

 To run the application, follow these steps:

-1. **Install Dependencies:** In the client terminal, run:
+1. Install Dependencies: **In the client terminal**, run:

     # Front End Setup

         npm install

-    # Start the Application: Run the following command:
+    ## Start the Application: Run the following command:

         npm run dev

     # Backend Setup

-    Navigate to Server Directory: Go to the server directory in your terminal:
+2. **Navigate to Server Directory:** Go to the server directory in your terminal:

         cd server

-    # Install Server Dependencies: Run:
+    ## Install Server Dependencies: Run:

         npm install

-    # Start the Server: Execute the following command:
+    ## Start the Server: Execute the following command:

         node server.js

-## Features
+# Features

     Game Selection: Browse through a variety of games available in the collection.